Our Story

 Nikki and Mr Boo – where it all began…

-Several years ago Nikki and Scott Medwell moved to a 60-acre bush property in Elphinstone, Victoria.
-From the first day, they were greeted by the resident kangaroo mob.
-“We need to learn about kangaroos,” Nikki remarked to her husband that day.
+Several years ago Nikki Hanson-Medwell moved to a 60-acre bush property in Elphinstone, Victoria.
+From the first day, she was greeted by the resident kangaroo mob.
+“I need to learn about kangaroos,” Nikki mused to herself that day.
 And so the journey began.
-Soon after moving in, they found themselves caring for their very first orphaned joey named Mr Boo.
+Soon after moving in, she found herself caring for her very first orphaned joey named Mr Boo.

 Mr Boo had been found standing next to his mother’s lifeless body.
 She had been shot and killed and little Boo who was less than 2kg at the time was left helpless and alone.
-Once Mr Boo came into Nikki and Scott’s full time care and they were able to experience first hand the incredible nature and intelligence of kangaroos, a commitment was made to do everything in their power to protect them.
-A commitment they live by every day at Red Box Wildlife Shelter.
+Once Mr Boo came into Nikki’s full time care and she was able to experience first hand the incredible nature and intelligence of kangaroos, a commitment was made to do everything in her power to protect them.
+A commitment lived by every day at Red Box Wildlife Shelter

 Mr Boo Program Goes Global… full ABC article here